 The concerts put on by the Vatican are often either not open to the general public or are very difficult to get tickets for.
 But they are live-streamed.

-And there are plenty of other concerts around Rome during the holidays as well.
+And there are plenty of other concerts around Rome during the Christmas holidays as well.

 The below are official Vatican Christmas concerts.

-On December 12, 2021, you can watch a live stream of the Christmas concert inside the beautiful cathedral of San Giovanni in Laterano, Saint John in Lateran.
+On December 18, 2022, you can attend the Christmas concert inside the beautiful cathedral of San Giovanni in Laterano, Saint John in Lateran.

 Some of the below are Rome Christmas concerts normally held every year.

 I will continue to monitor the situation and update this page when there is anything new to report.